OctopusDeploy/docs/src/pages/docs/releases/deployment-timeline.md

 ![The Deployment Timeline button](/docs/releases/timeline/timeline-button.png)
 :::

-A drawer opens showing all deployments related to the release you are viewing, sorted by when the deployment was created,
+A drawer opens showing all deployments for the current Environment, Project and Tenant you are viewing, sorted by when the deployment was created.

 :::figure
 ![The deployment Timeline with overflow menu for last successful deployment](/docs/releases/timeline/timeline.png)